 And at the same time she was doing that, she self-published ten books.
 These include the reprint of She’s on First; a free verse nonfiction baseball book, Jack and Larry: Jack Graney and Larry, the Cleveland Baseball Dog; three collections of her research notes, Research Notes for Women at Play, Volumes 1, 2, and 3; a reprint of Dirty Proof, her first mystery novel; and the publication of its sequel, Sound Proof.
 Her two most popular self-published titles are Guide to Writing the Mystery Novel: Lots of Examples, Plus Dead Bodies; and the biography, Charlie Chan’s Poppa: Earl Derr Biggers.

 In addition to all these, Barbara teaches writing and gives public presentations on topics that interest her . . . some of them related to her books, others not.
 For her presentation When Women Played Baseball: The Story of Margaret, Nellie, and Rose she was selected as an Illinois Humanities Road Scholar.
-Two of her other highly popular presentations are Mountain Passes in American History, and Self-Publishing Through KDP: The Step-by-Step Process.
+Another of her other highly popular presentations is Mountain Passes in American History.

 Although Barbara had written beginning readers, early readers, and activity books for grades K-12, she had never written a YA novel before.
 In 2017, while on a pro-immigrant rights rally in Chicago, she was seized with the desire to write her first YA novel.
 That novel, The F Words, was completed in 2018 and published by City of Light Publishing in 2021.
 Besides being a novel in which the young male protagonist writes poetry, The F Words is political fiction for teens.
 Exit Velocity, Barbara's most recent novel, is a combination of political fiction and science fiction for adults.